Sage-Bionetworks/schematic/README.md

 * `schematic` (Schema Engine for Manifest Ingress and Curation) is a python-based software tool that streamlines the retrieval, validation, and submission of metadata for biomedical datasets hosted on Sage Bionetworks' Synapse platform.
 * Users can work with `schematic` in several ways, including through the CLI (see [Command Line Usage](#command-line-usage) for examples), through Docker (see [Docker Usage](#docker-usage) for examples), or with python.
-* In order to communicate with Synapse, users will need to set up their credentials for authentication with Synapse and the Google Sheets API.
+* `schematic` needs to communicate with Synapse and Google Sheets in order for its processes to work.
+In order for this to happen, users will need to set up their credentials for authentication with Synapse and the Google Sheets API.
 Setup instructions are available in the Installation Guides:
    * [Installation Guide For: Schematic CLI users](#installation-guide-for-schematic-cli-users)
    * [Installation Guide For: Contributors](#installation-guide-for-contributors)